TobiaRigon/PromptPack/README.md

 - Optionally export only the file tree without contents
 - Switch between dark and light mode, with buttons and fields adopting dark colors when the theme is set to "dark"
 - Drag and drop a folder onto the window to quickly set the source folder
-- Exports larger than 200,000 tokens are automatically split into multiple files
+- Exports larger than the chosen token limit are automatically split into multiple files
+- Select a token limit preset (ChatGPT, Gemini, Claude) or set a custom value

 ## Requirements